FAQ

 Can I use this for educational purposes?

-What's the difference between a cladogram and phylogenetic tree?
+What's the difference between a cladogram and a phylogenetic tree?

 Can I customize the colors?